OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `find . -type d ! -path . -print | wc -l` to write a script that counts the number of directories and sub-directories in the current directory

+Use `ls -1t | head -10` to create a script that displays the 10 newest files in the current directory